 The PoW requires the calculated hash value to reach the target value.
 Once the target value is achieved, the block is published, and all other nodes validate the acceptability of the hash value.

-The nodes that calculate the hash value are labeled as miners, while the procedure of PoW is termed is mining.
+The nodes that calculate the hash value are miners, while the procedure of PoW is termed is mining.
 In PoW consensus, miners have to do intensive work and computer calculation to give proof.
 The miners spend resources (computing powers) to mine a block.
 In return, they are rewarded with cryptocurrency for their effort.